-Lastly, linguistic data can often be very large and this package attempts to keep that in mind. pyconll provides methods for creating in memory could object along with an iterate only version in case a corpus is too large to store in memory (the size of the memory structure is a little bit larger than the actual corpus file).
+Lastly, linguistic data can often be very large and this package attempts to keep that in mind. pyconll provides methods for creating in memory conll objects along with an iterate only version in case a corpus is too large to store in memory (the size of the memory structure is several times larger than the actual corpus file).
 The iterate only version can parse upwards of 100,000 words per second on a 16gb ram machine, so for most datasets to be used on a dev machine, this package will perform well.
+The 2.2.0 release also improves parse time and memory footprint by about 25%!